Global Medical Health Insurance for Foreigners in Brazil

 Best Health Insurance for Americans in Brazil

-If you are a US citizen looking for global medical health insurance in Brazil that has an unlimited policy maximum, another plan option is the GeoBlue Xplorer.
+If you are a US citizen looking for global medical health insurance in Brazil with an unlimited policy maximum, another plan option is the GeoBlue Xplorer.
 The GeoBlue Xplorer health plan is a premium plan for US citizens who travel to or from the United States for extended periods of business, leisure, and study.
 If you leave home for six months or more, your health and financial security are at serious risk because of significant gaps in most available insurance coverage and services.
-This risk is only heightened by limited knowledge of health and safety hazards around the world, including medical treatment from unfamiliar providers.
+This risk is only heightened by limited knowledge of health and safety hazards worldwide, including medical treatment from unfamiliar providers.
 For other Expats in Brazil, we would suggest reading Expatriate Health Insurance Questions and Answers.

 How Routine Doctor Visits Work

-The number of family physicians and general practitioners in Brazil is very low compared to other countries.
-Most doctors have a specialized area of work which they practice in.
-Patients can book their appointments directly with a specialist and they don’t need a referral from a family doctor.
+The number of family physicians and general practitioners in Brazil is meager compared to other countries.
+Most doctors have a specialized area of work that they practice in.
+Patients can book their appointments directly with a specialist, and they don’t need a referral from a family doctor.

 Most people in Brazil only go to a general practitioner if they don’t know what’s wrong with them and thus need advice on which specialist to see.
 People will also visit a GP for general urgent health matters that aren’t a case for the emergency room (such as a bad cold).